pedes/mule-streaming-large-file/README.md

 ## Run the Mule App
+Import the source code as a mule project in the Anypoint Studio.
+Deploy the application locally at the Studio.
 Trigger the stream by sending a HTTP GET request to ```http://localhost:8081/stream```

 Compare the source and destination folders.